asphaltbuffet/obsidian-templates/work/cgap-template.md

 ### Indicators of Achievement

 %% What are 2-3 things that will be true if you’ve reached this goal? %%
-- Indicator 1
+1. Indicator 1
-- Indicator 2
+2. Indicator 2
-- Indicator 3
+3. Indicator 3

 ## Personal Interests Alignment

-%% One personal interest that matches this goal.
-This helps align with personal motivation. %%
+%% 2-3 personal interests that matches this goal.
+This helps maintain motivation. %%
 - Interest 1
 - Interest 2
 - Interest 3